Agustaya-eng/SAE-Formula-E-Power-Distrubition-Module/README.md

 A dedicated buck converter steps down the LV voltage to 3.3V so that the MCU can safely operate.

 ## Tools and Skills Used
-- All schematics have been created through Altium Designer.
-- The MCU will be programmed using C or C++.
+- Altium Designer (Schematic Capture and PCB Design)
+- Microcontroller integration
+- Hardware documenation and Schematic Organization
+- Embedded Firmware Development(C or C++ planned)

 ## Project Status
 This project is currently ongoing, with completion expected around late February 2026.